godotengine/godot-docs/classes/class_pathfollow.rst

 This node takes its parent :ref:`Path<class_Path>`, and returns the coordinates of a point within it, given a distance from the first vertex.

 It is useful for making other nodes follow a path, without coding the movement pattern.
-For that, the nodes must be descendants of this node.
-Then, when setting an offset in this node, the descendant nodes will move accordingly.
+For that, the nodes must be children of this node.
+The descendant nodes will then move accordingly when setting an offset in this node.

 Property Descriptions
 ---------------------